Farahnazkhan/Trash-Attack/README.md

 ###### Farah Naz

 1) Farah worked on the following classes: Unit, Player, Button, Collision, Score, ball and its children.
+2) Assisted in design patterns and their implementations.
+3) Contributed on intergrating the code.

-2) Also contributed to the development of screens
+4) Also contributed to the development of screens.

 ## No. Of Hours